MRP ₹180

 Bid-HB Syrup should be used in children only if recommended by a doctor.

-You are not recommended to take Bid-HB Syrup with coffee, tea or dairy products at the same time as they may reduce the absorption of Bid-HB Syrup .
+It is not recommended to take Bid-HB Syrup with coffee, tea, or dairy products at the same time, as these may reduce the absorption of Bid-HB Syrup .
 However, you may drink coffee or tea 2 hours before or after taking Bid-HB Syrup .

 You are not recommended to take Bid-HB Syrup with phenytoin as co-administration of these two medicines may reduce the concentration of Bid-HB Syrup in blood and increase the risk of seizures (fits).
 However, please consult a doctor before taking Bid-HB Syrup with phenytoin.